vanbroup/documents/output/CS.md

 ## 6.3 Other aspects of key pair management

 ### 6.3.1 Public key archival

 ### 6.3.2 Certificate operational periods and key pair usage periods

-Subscriber Certificates issued on or after 1 September 2020 SHOULD NOT have a Validity Period greater than 397 days and MUST NOT have a Validity Period greater than 398 days.

-For the purpose of calculations, a day is measured as 86,400 seconds.
-Any amount of time greater than this, including fractional seconds and/or leap seconds, shall represent an additional day.
-For this reason, Subscriber Certificates SHOULD NOT be issued for the maximum permissible time by default, in order to account for such adjustments.

-### 6.3.2 Certificate operational periods and key pair usage periods